+Exams are beneficial to teachers and schools because it gives them a way to evaluate students and establish benchmarks for what’s working and what isn’t.
 Whether you call it a test, an evaluation, an exam, or anything else, it’s all essentially the same thing.
-Though the tests and methods of scoring may vary, they all have these three elements in common: requirements, guidelines, and a score.
-When it comes to academics, exams are, no doubt, important.
-We are taught this from early childhood, but how about when it comes to the arts?
-There must be something that differentiates physics from music.
-Still, if there’s no exam, no matter what they’re studying, would a student be driven to study?
+Though the tests and methods of scoring may vary, they all have these in common: requirements and a score.
+When it comes to academics, exams are important.
+We are taught this from early childhood.
+If there is no exam, a student will never be driven to study.
 Even though nobody enjoys pressure, that same pressure drives motivation and comes from exams.
-Furthermore, exams may also be beneficial to teachers and schools because it gives them a way to evaluate students and establish benchmarks for what’s working and what isn’t.

 In some cases, exams are absolutely necessary when it entails certification.
 For instance, a surgeon absolutely needs to pass their exam because, otherwise, they’d be a threat to anyone who steps (or rolls) into their operating room.
 Similarly, drivers must take a test to obtain their driver’s license, or else be a hazard to themselves and everyone else on the road.
 In other cases, exams serve only as competition.
 Whether it’s an entrance exam, a trial to break a record, or for parents to judge their children against each other, some tests exist only to create a hierarchy.

 But what about music exams?